YOU can make an immediate difference in the life of a foster child

 Help us provide the basics

-July 2025 – Now accepting donations of new backpacks, school supplies and new sneakers for our upcoming Back to School event.
+October 2025 – Urgent needs: fall/winter clothing, new pajamas, and underwear in sizes 6, 7, 8 for boys and girls, as well as baby wash/bubble bath.
 We are not accepting baby gear at this time, except for car seats which must be pre-approved by calling/texting 508-514-7125.
 Read more here…

 We are the Cape Cod Foster Closet